IamFlea/bartender/README.md

 1) It displays information about your villagers, ships and trade on the top of your screen.
 Also, you can find there K/D ratios of units and buildings.
 2) Researched technologies are shown right below the top bar.
 Currently researching technologies are next to it.
 3) Buildings waiting for the construction or buildings that are currently constructed are displayed below the chat window.
 4) Military Buildings (including TC, docks and monastries) are shown on bottom left.
 Each icon represents a building.
 The icon changes to currently trained unit or researched technology.
-Moreover it shows the time in seconds when it will complete the training or the research.
+Moreover, it shows the time in seconds when it will complete the training or the research.
 The bottom number is a queue.
+Furthermore, the selected building is highlighted.
-5) If small army is selected.
-You can see your army composition on the bottom.
+5) You can see your army composition on the bottom and how much units are selected.

-Did I tell you that it highlights selected building?
+6) If the selected object is out of the screen, bartender shows its icon on the side of screen displaying the object location.

 ![Screenshot](https://i.imgur.com/JWsTbWB.jpg)